Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Datasets

 \subsubsection{\emph{Roman} mock catalogs}

-To optimize the survey strategies and forecast its scientific outcome, several mock catalogs have been presented in the literature simulating \emph{Roman}'s performance, although none incorporate coherent CMB maps attached to them.
-For example, \citet{wang2022} forecasts constraints from baryon acoustic oscillations and redshift space distortions, while \citet{verza2024cosmology} study \emph{Roman}'s constraining power from the void size function and the void-galaxy cross-correlation function.
+To optimize the survey strategies and forecast its scientific outcome, several mock catalogs have been presented in the literature simulating \emph{Roman}'s performance---see e.g. \citet{wang2022} for predictions for baryon acoustic oscillations and redshift space distortions or \citet{verza2024cosmology} for cosmic void statistics---though none incorporate self-consistent CMB maps.

-The existing \emph{Roman} mock catalog that we aim to replicate in this work is presented in \cite{zhai2021clustering}\footnote{\url{https://irsa.ipac.caltech.edu/data/theory/Roman/Zhai2021/}}.
+The existing \emph{Roman} mock catalog that we aim to replicate is presented in \cite{zhai2021clustering}\footnote{\url{https://irsa.ipac.caltech.edu/data/theory/Roman/Zhai2021/}}.
 It was created using a semi-analytical galaxy formation model (SAM) \textsc{Galacticus} \citep{benson2012galacticus}, coupled with the N-body simulation UNIT \citep[][see Table~\ref{tab:comparison_sims} for specifications]{chuang2019unit}.
-The SAM simulates the galaxy properties (such as stellar mass, star formation rate, metallicity, line luminosity) of the ELGs detected by the instrument in a $\sim$2000 deg$^2$ area, and calibrate them to match the observed H$\alpha$ luminosity function from the High-z Emission Line Survey (HiZELS, \citealt{geach2008hizels,sobral2009hizels,sobral2013large}).
+The SAM simulates the galaxy properties (such as stellar mass, star formation rate, metallicity, line luminosity) of the ELGs detected by the instrument in a $\sim$2000 deg$^2$ area, and calibrate them to match the observed \ion{H}{$\alpha$} luminosity function from the High-z Emission Line Survey (HiZELS, \citealt{geach2008hizels,sobral2009hizels,sobral2013large}).